<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2361246920842435&amp;ev=PageView&amp;noscript=1">

 • Use last call messaging

-• Send a finalized schedule to attendees so people can plan their event
+• Send a finalized schedule to attendees so people can plan their experience

 During your event